kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 const app = new Backend('playground')
 ```

-An application has two states, `instantiated` and `started`.
+An application has two states: `instantiated` and `started`.
 The classes and methods that can be used depend on the state the application is in.

 ::: info
 Calling the [Backend.start](/core/2/some-link) method will start your application and change it's state to `started`.